mrtamagotchi/twiv/README.md

 Twiv aims to be somewhere inbetween complex and simple, as that's where the complexity of most components should be.

-### TL;DR:

-Use this lib if you want some of the power of `CVA`, while still keeping styling simple and close to the markup.

 ## Will Twiv work with my framework of choice?

 Yes!
-Currently, there is a vanilla implementation and a React hook, but Twiv exposes a TS function calles `rawTwiv` that can be used to for other framework specific bindings.
+Currently, there is a vanilla implementation and a React hook, but Twiv exposes a function called `rawTwiv` that can be used to write bindings for any other framework.
 Please submit a PR if you give it a go!